 Dublin’s Job Market

 Ireland and in particular has a growing job market.
-Ever since the economy collapse of 2008, Ireland’s job market has increased in size, in particular the pharmaceuticals, food products, technology and ICT sectors.
+Ever since the collapse of 2008, Ireland’s economy has been recovering.
+The job market has increased in size, in particular the pharmaceuticals, food products, technology and ICT sectors.
 Many massive companies such as Apple, Google, IBM and Microsoft have chosen to settle in Ireland instead of the rest of Europe.

 In some sectors within Ireland there are job shortages.
 In particular the Business, Engineering, IT, Healthcare, Hospitality and transport sectors are suffering in terms of the amount of workers they need.
 Therefore if you are skill based in any of these sectors, finding a job in Dublin might be a little easier for you.
-During the summer months, finding a temporary job might be easier to the increase in tourism.
-Jobs involving working at theme parks or near beaches might be right up your alley.
+During the summer months, finding a temporary job might be easier due to the increase in tourism.

 Dublin’s European Financial Ranking

-With the rise in the Job market in Ireland, it is only inevitable that Ireland also has good financial status.
-From 2017-2018 the Irish economy has grew by over 7% and it seems like it will continue to grow, only not as much.
-The unemployment rate in Ireland has also continued to drop since the economy crash in 2008 and is at its lowest rates since 2007 and the minimum wage has had a steady incline.
-Ireland would rank as one of Europe’s top and healthiest economies.
+With the rise in the job market in Ireland, it is only inevitable that Dublin also has good financial status.
+From 2017-2018 the Irish economy has grown by over 7% and it seems like it will continue to grow.
+The unemployment rate in Ireland has continued to drop since the economy crash in 2008 and is at its lowest rates since 2007.
+The minimum wage has also had a steady incline.
+Ireland ranks as one of Europe’s top and healthiest economies.

-Overall, we would rank Ireland/Dublin as one of the best places in Europe to live.
-But we will always rank Ireland as our number 1 spot.
-In terms of everything you can do in Ireland and the job prospects especially in certain sectors.
-For job prospects in the ICT and Technology sectors, Ireland ranks as a top place to work in these sectors.
-Due to many big companies operating throughout the city of Dublin.
+Overall, we would have Dublin ranking as one of the best places to live in Europe.
+But we will always rank Ireland as our number 1 spot, especially in terms of everything you can do and the job prospects, especially in certain sectors.
+For job prospects in the ICT and Technology sectors, Ireland ranks as a top place to work.

-Ireland as a country would rank within Europe’s top 10 countries to live in and work within.Usually many countries would rank really well in one part of the country such as their economy or job prospects but would drop within other places.
-Ireland does not have this which makes it an ideal place to live.
+Ireland ranks within Europe’s top 10 countries to live and work in.Usually many countries would rank really well in one part of the country, such as their economy or job prospects, but would drop within other places.
+This is not the case with Ireland, thus making it an ideal place to live.